 We never met a pickle we didn’t like.
 But there’s a lot more to sink your teeth into than just cucumbers—you can pickle anything from onions to carrots to Brussels sprouts.
 Ready to try it out at home?
-Here’s how to pickle vegetables.
+Read on to learn how to pickle vegetables.

 What Are Quick-Pickled Vegetables?

 The most mouth-puckering homemade pickles are left to marinate in brine for a few days to maximize their flavor.
 But you can still pickle and eat certain veggies in the same hour if you don’t have a lot of marinating time, depending on their size and how they’re cut.
 Enter quick-pickled veggies.
 For instance, whole cucumbers need at least 48 hours to turn acidic, but sliced onions can soak up homemade brine in just 15 minutes if that’s all the time you have.
-The longer the veggies can soak, the more pickled they’ll be—but don’t sweat it if you need them pronto.
+The longer the veggies can soak, the more pickled they’ll be.

 The Benefits of Eating Pickled Vegetables

 Essentially all fermented vegetables can help improve gut health, but only if they’re made with a saltwater brine.
 Vinegar, used for quick-pickling, kills most of the healthy bacteria that’s beneficial to gut health.
-While they won’t be a cure-all for all your wellness woes, there are still lots of reasons to DIY instead of buying pickles at the supermarket.
-Processed pickles not only contain vinegar and possible preservatives, but they can also have higher sodium than homemade pickles.
+So, while vinegar-pickled vegetables won’t be a cure-all for all your wellness woes, there are still lots of reasons to DIY instead of buying pickles at the supermarket.
+Processed pickles not only contain possible preservatives, but they can also have higher sodium than homemade pickles.
 Fresh pickles boast probiotics and less bloat-inducing salt.
-Denny Waxman, a macrobiotic counselor, says naturally-pickled and fermented foods can suppress inflammatory responses to allergies, heart disease and cancer, plus help develop a healthy, efficient immune response.
+Denny Waxman, a macrobiotic counselor, says naturally pickled and fermented foods can suppress inflammatory responses to allergies, heart disease and cancer, plus help us develop a healthy, efficient immune response.

 What Veggies Can I Pickle?

-A few hours (or better yet, a couple days) in homemade brine transforms fresh veggies into acidic, salty deliciousness.
+A few hours (or better yet, a couple days) in homemade brine can transform fresh veggies into an acidic, salty snack.
 Here are a few to get you started:

 Onions: Red and pearl onions are both popular choices.
 Red onions go from mild and sweet to refreshing, tangy and crisp (and neon pink) when pickled.
+Cut them into thin strips or rings so they’re easy to fish out of the jar later.
 Pearl onions are soft and sweet raw but turn mellow and umami-rich post-pickling.
-Cut them into thin strips or rings so they’re easy to fish out of the jar later.
+Those you can pickle whole.